 Edit, Copy/Cut/Paste are the menu alternatives.
 Right click then copy,

 cut, paste works well too.

-To use the mouse, open two copies of Explorer, one showing the
+To use the mouse, open two copies of Explorer, one showing the origin

-copy but can make things confusing and cluttered.
+but can make things confusing and cluttered (and doesn't tend to get

+backed up).
 If you're dragging a file or folder onto a removable device,

 eg a music player, it will be copied rather than moved.

 How do I see how large files are?

 View, Details in File Explorer shows files in a list with size etc.

 How do I find a file from way back?

 Windows has its own indexed search facilities - just search from Explorer.